MGSimard/convex-playground/README.md

 ## TASK LIST:

+- [ ] Assign cards to users
+- [ ] Rip out radix for the card creation dropdown menu it's dogshit and creates issues with focusing the input
 - [ ] Look into beautifing convex errors (currently it prints out the whole weird convex throw instead of my message only in sonner)
 - [ ] Move board search results to context, consume in combobox AND sync index
 - [ ] Show favorited boards on top